MicrosoftDocs/microsoft-365-docs/microsoft-365/test-base/testapplication.md

   > [!NOTE]
   > At least 1 functional script tag is mandatory for the functional test type. <br/>

-  By clicking the **'Add to functional test list'**, the action panel will pop up, you can
+  By clicking the **'Add to functional test list'**, the action panel will pop up, you can:
   - Reorder the script paths by dragging with the left ellipse buttons.
 The functional scripts run in the sequence they are listed.
 A failure in a particular script stops subsequent scripts from executing. <br/>
   - Set ‘Restart after execution’ for multiple scripts.<br/>
   - Apply update before on specific script path.
 This is for users who wish to perform functional tests to indicate when the Windows Update patch should be applied in the sequence of executing their functional test scripts.  <br/>